 We offer fellowship training programs in Cardiology (including interventional, imaging, and structural), Hematology/Oncology, Gastroenterology, Pulmonary/Critical Care, Nephrology, Infectious Diseases, Endocrinology, Rheumatology, Palliative Medicine/Hospice, and Sleep Medicine.

 We also offer a variety of different tracks focused on your specific interests.
-We have developed a robust Global Health Track which is currently in the process of expansion.
+We have developed a robust Global Health Track.
 Our current international locations are Guatemala, Ghana, India, and Nepal.
 Residents in the track participate in a longitudinal lecture series, take part in a tropical medicine course, and participate in research and quality improvement at their designated international site.
 We also offer a research track through the WV Clinical and Translational Science Institute.
 Trainees are able to obtain a Master’s Degree in Clinical and Translational Science during their residency.
 Primary Care, Hospitalist, Rural, Medical Education, and Patient Safety/Quality Tracks are also options!